If you need money in later life, is putting your home on the line really the best option? Here are five equity release alternatives to consider first.

 You are charged interest on the money you take which can be rolled up and paid when the mortgage is repaid.

-With lifetime mortgages you don’t make any repayments, instead when you die or go into a care home your house is sold and the mortgage repaid.
+With lifetime mortgages you don’t make any repayments: instead, when you die or go into a care home your house is sold and the mortgage repaid.

 Equity release may be growing in popularity, but that doesn’t necessarily mean it is the right option if you need some cash in later life.

-Here are five alternatives you may want to consider.
+If you need to raise additional funds, below are five alternatives you may want to consider.

 1. Credit card